enginebai/Algorithms/topics/dynamic-programming.md

 > The word "programming" refers to the "tabular" method, not coding.

-The result of the previous answers helps us in choosing the future ones, and we have to break up a problem into a series of overlapping subproblem (top-down), and build up solutions from bottom subproblems to larger sub problems, and finally to the original problem (bottom-up).
+We have to break down a problem into a series of overlapping subproblems (top-down), and build up solutions from bottom subproblems to larger subproblems, and finally to the original problem (bottom-up).

+> The result of the previous answers helps us in choosing the future answers.

 The DP algorithm is applicable when the subproblems are **dependent**, the subproblems share subsubproblems.
 It solves every subsubproblem once and saves its answer in a table (*programming*), thereby avoiding recompute every time the subsubproblem.
 (The subproblem dependencies from a directed acyclic graph instead of tree.)
 DP is a powerful technique that solves problems in `O(n ^ 2)` or `O(n ^ 3)` for which navie or brute-force approach would take exponential time.